 Peaches, Nectarines, and Plums, the holy trinity of stone fruits, but my favorite summertime pie fruit, has to be peaches!
 Just a plain peach pie with a scoop of vanilla bean ice cream is a wonderful thing, but make a sweet custard, blend in your fresh peaches and throw a nice handful of blueberries, add in a streusel topping and your tasting down-home goodness.

-I do have a go-to recipe for this pie, it was standard fare in my restaurant days, and its also something I have not made in quite a few years.
-I did make a couple of adjustments to my pie, with the addition of Greek yogurt instead of sour cream.
-But feel free to use sour cream in your recipe, the pie will be just as delicious!
+I do have a go-to recipe for this pie, it was standard fare in my restaurant days, and it’s also something I have not made in quite a few years.

 Let’s start by gathering the ingredients we need to make the filling for a Peach Blueberry Custard Pie.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.